TLESORT/CL_Visualization/Reproducibility/ECML-PKDD/ECML-PKDD.md

 # Regulatization Shortcomings for Continual Learning

-To reproduce the experiments of the paper:
+To reproduce the experiments of the paper: you need pytorch and torchvision.

-You can copy past the experiments.sh script and run it in the main folder of this repository.
-with:
+you need to install an anaconda environment:

 ``
+conda env create -f ECML_PKDD.yml
+``

+Then, you can run the experiments in a terminal with: (it might be several hours long maybe 24h)

+``
 chmod +x experiment.sh
 ./experiment.sh
 ``

-To plot the Figures:

-you can run the following python script (tested with python 3.8)
+Once the experiments are done you can plot figures with: (tested with python 3.8)

+``
+python Plot_Figures_ECML_PKDD.py
+``

+The figures will be in "SingleH" and "MultiH" folders.